alladi47/2020Spring-GDP-II-Projects/README.md

 * The MS-ACS office will download your repository and upload the project to our(Spring2020-GDP-II-Projects) repository.

 ### Step-4:
 Once the MS-ACS office has uploaded your project to this repository, they would reply to your email.
-Please take that email as a confirmation and submit your "Project Completion Form" to Dr. Ajay Bandi.
+Please Consider that email as a confirmation and submit your "Project Completion Form" to Dr. Ajay Bandi.

 ## Please send an email to msacs@nwmissouri.edu or contact Dr. Ajay Bandi at ajay@nwmissouri.edu for any queries.